vitaminj/aws-iot-device-sdk-js/README.md

 `function(thingName, clientToken) {}`

 Emitted when an operation `update|get|delete` has timed out.
-* `thingName` name of the thing shadow that has received a timeout
+* `thingName` name of the Thing Shadow that has received a timeout
 * `clientToken` the operation's clientToken

 Applications can use clientToken values to correlate status events with the